CHW Historical Thinking Concepts

 Weighing Presentism and Ethics

 Historical analysis is not always simple.
 History students are encouraged to have open minds and to make interpretations based on the evidence.
 However, there are some times when we cannot simply just say that we can’t be presentist.
-Sometimes, ethics outweighs presentism.
+Sometimes, ethics outweigh presentism.
 Some events in history are just immoral, no matter what the standards of the time were.
 No matter what time period in history, genocide is always immoral.
 Slavery was always immoral, even if it was widely accepted in society.

 In studying ancient history, which is very far-removed from our lives, we must be careful not to trivialize things that were cruel, unjust and unethical.